filecoin-project/FIPs/FIPS/fip-FCM.md

 The Fil+ team and ecosystem participants will be free to build deal markets on the FVM or Filecoin L2s.
 These can be either permissioned or permissionless, and they will have to compete with one another for users.

-The proposed changes present SPs with a more flexible environment, allowing them to select a pledge-to-hardware ratio best aligned with their operational costs and deal-flow.
+The proposed changes give SPs more flexibility, allowing them to select a pledge-to-hardware ratio best aligned with their operational costs and deal-flow.
 This enhanced flexibility means SPs can make more rational decisions based on their individual circumstances.

-The choices would largely depend on each SP’s comparative cost of obtaining hardware and pledge tokens, combined with their revenue mix between block rewards and storage payments.
+The choices SPs make would largely depend on their comparative cost of obtaining hardware and pledge tokens, combined with their revenue mix between block rewards and storage payments.
 SPs with clients offering better pay rates may consistently opt for the minimum pledge.
 This decision could improve their unit economics, particularly when other providers choose to pledge higher amounts to increase their per-TiB rewards.
 In this landscape, the higher pledge by some becomes an advantage for those opting for a lower pledge.

 It is expected that users will now have to pay to get their data stored on Filecoin, meaning the applications and services developed on Filecoin will cater to real demand, rather than the speculation and preferences of a small group of non-users.
 This should shorten the time it takes for Filecoin to find Product Market Fit.